-Light and Legacy: The Art of Edward S. Curtis
+Light and Legacy: The Art and Techniques of Edward S. Curtis

 In the early decades of the 20th century, Edward S. Curtis’ (1868-1952) The North American Indian project became the largest anthropological enterprise ever undertaken in the United States.
 From the 1890s on, Curtis took thousands of photographs of Native Americans all across the American West, yielding his monumental work The North American Indian (1907-1930), an illustrated publication of photographs in 20 volumes.
 The project was supported by Theodore Roosevelt and funded in part by J. Pierpont Morgan, and inspired photography exhibitions, postcards, magazine articles, books for young readers, lecture series, a “musicale,” and the very first feature-length narrative documentary film, In the Land of the Head-Hunters (1914).

-Throughout the years, Curtis’ work has been both influential and controversial, and we hope you join us in October 2021 for this nearly year-long Edward S. Curtis exhibition that is timely, as well as an intimate and informative look at the photographer whose work reveals one of the most significant contributions to the presentation of Native peoples of North America in the early 20th century.
+Throughout the years, Curtis’ work has been both influential and controversial, and we hope you join us in October 2021 for this landmark exhibition that is timely as well as an intimate and informative look at the photographer whose work reveals one of the most significant contributions to the presentation of Native peoples of North America in the early 20th century.

-Light and Legacy: The Art of Edward Curtis will be exhibited in the Halle Foundation Great Hall and the Pulliam Fine Arts Gallery
+Light and Legacy: The Art and Techniques of Edward Curtis will be exhibited in the Halle Foundation Great Hall and the Pulliam Fine Arts Gallery